UANATACA/RA-REPO/ra_gui.md

 ## External - Workflow

-This section section presents the workflow for a digital certificate generated via Video Identification service.
+This section section presents the workflow for a digital certificate generated through Video Identification service.

 The Video ID certificate generation process involves the following steps:
 </br>